nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## kubefwd (Kube Forward)
 - [==txn2/kubefwd==](https://github.com/txn2/kubefwd) Kubernetes port forwarding for local development.
+- kubefwd is a tool built to port forward multiple services within one or more namespaces on one or more Kubernetes clusters
+- kubefwd uses the same port exposed by the service and forwards it from a loopback IP address on your local workstation

 ## Kpng.
 Kubernetes Proxy NG
 - [kubernetes-sigs/kpng](https://github.com/kubernetes-sigs/kpng) Reworking kube-proxy's architecture